NiveusLuna/KA2-bugfix/README.md

 TODO

 - 3.x: Kli-Rom capture tech does not provide cloaking device to Klingon sensor turret.
-Same problem as Lyr-Rom tech.
+Same problem as Lyr-Rom tech, with same workaround.
 - Finch class does not show Special Weapons Autonomy, despite Preax and Gladius both doing so (all three have just the CFDIC).